Resident Services Coordinator

 Community Resources –

-• Work closely with Property Management staff to identify specific supportive needs as related to lease violations and household stability.
+- Work closely with Property Management staff and onsite service providers to identify specific supportive needs as related to lease violations and household housing stability.
 In addition with follow up and update supervisors on the outcome of any referrals provided to Resident Services Coordinator

 Programs and Activities –